ankitkpandey1/aetherless/ARCHITECTURE.md

 ### 4. Single-Producer Single-Consumer (SPSC)

-**What it means:** Our shared memory IPC uses SPSC design, not MPMC.
+**What it means:** The shared memory IPC uses SPSC design, not MPMC.

 **Why:** SPSC is dramatically simpler and faster:
 - No contention between multiple writers
 - Wait-free reads and writes with atomics
-- Matches our model: one orchestrator, one handler per function
+- Matches the model: one orchestrator, one handler per function

 ---